onap/archived-externalapi-nbi/docs/installation/installation.rst

 Installation
 ============

-This document describes local build and installation for development purpose
+This document describes local installation for development purpose It also describes some keypoints for understanding NBI in OOM context

 Build
 -----